Derek Winnert

 US first edition, Small, Maynard and Company, 1923.

-Director Allan Davis’s 1961 British second feature crime film Clue of the New Pin is a well-done B-movie version of the Edgar Wallace thriller about the wealthy reclusive millionaire John Trasmere (David Horne) murdered by his greedy nephew/ secretary Rex Lander (Paul Daneman), who tries to blame the sneery TV journalist as Tab Holland (James Villiers) who’s interviewing him, and then kills again.
+Director Allan Davis’s 1961 British second feature crime film Clue of the New Pin is a well-done B-movie version of the Edgar Wallace thriller about the wealthy reclusive millionaire John Trasmere (David Horne) murdered by his greedy nephew/ secretary Rex Lander (Paul Daneman), who kills again, and then tries to blame the smug and sneery TV journalist as Tab Holland (James Villiers) who’s interviewing him.
 The screenplay by Philip Mackie is based on the 1923 novel by Edgar Wallace.
-The body is suspiciously found in Trasmere’s safe place, a cellar room which is a locked sealed vault with its key mysteriously on the table next to it.

-A Scotland Yard inspector (Bernard Archard as Superintendent Carver) and the TV personality (James Villiers as Tab Holland) rescue a woman (Katherine Woodville as Jane Ardfern) from the killer in the nick of time.
+[Spoiler alert] Eventually Scotland Yard Superintendent and the TV personality (James Villiers as Tab Holland) rescue the seductive woman (Katherine Woodville as Jane Ardfern) from the killer in the nick of time.

 It is one of the 48-film series of Edgar Wallace Mysteries films made at Merton Park Studios from 1960 to 1965.